singerdmx/flutter-quill/README.md

 It's implemented using the package `simple_spell_checker` in the [Example](./example/).

 Take a look at [Spelling Checker](./doc/spell_checker.md) page for more info.

+## ✂️ Shortcut events

+We can customize some Shorcut events, using the parameters `characterShortcutEvents` or `spaceShortcutEvents` from `QuillEditorConfigurations` to add more functionality to our editor.

+> [!NOTE]
+>
+> You can get all standard shortcuts using `standardCharactersShortcutEvents` or `standardSpaceShorcutEvents`

+To see an example of this, you can check [customizing_shortcuts](./doc/customizing_shortcuts.md)

 ## 🌐 Translation